hashmap06/FliegenderTeppichPublic/README.md

 This is a public-facing version of the FliegenderTeppich bookshop website, an A-Level project.
 This repository has been cleaned of any sensitive information and reorganized for public release.

+## Live Demo

+The official version of this project is hosted on a Raspberry Pi and is accessible at: **[https://fliegenderteppich.org/](https://fliegenderteppich.org/)**

 ## Features

 *   **Book Catalogue:** Browse and search for books.